riccardomarin/FARM/README.md

 Other directories contain results after each steps and other useful computations (e.g. FMAP correspondence, landmarks, hands and head patches).

 ## Requirements
-This code is tested over Windows 10 64bit w\ Matlab 2017a and above.
+This code is tested over Windows 10 64bit w\ Matlab 2017a and above, and Python 2.7 (but parsing to 3 should be easy).
 All necessary files are already conteined inside this repository.

-Several parts of this pipeline come from third parts contributions; in particular we would list the following credits:
+Several pieces of this pipeline come from third parts contributions; in particular we would list the following credits:
 * SMPL model: http://smpl.is.tue.mpg.de
 * File readers and ARAP implementation: https://github.com/alecjacobson/gptoolbox
 * Functional Maps frameworks (w\ commutativity): http://www.lix.polytechnique.fr/~maks/publications.html